microsoft/vcpkg-docs/vcpkg/consume/caching-workload-identity-federation.md

 to the properties for that specific container.
 On the left select "Access Control (IAM)", and choose "Add -> Add Role Assignment".
 Select "Azure Blob Data Reader" for read only access, or "Azure Blob Data Contributor" for read/write access, and press Next.
-Then, select the "Managed Identity" radio button, and click + Select Members.
+Then, select the "Managed Identity" radio button and click "+ Select Members".
 Select the managed identity you created in step 1.
-Then select 'Review and Assign' twice.
+Then select "Review and Assign" twice.

 Then, return to the page for the storage account container, and again on the left select "Access Control (IAM)", and choose "Add -> Add Role Assignment".
 Select "Storage Blob Delegator" and press Next.
-Then, select the "Managed Identity" radio button, and click + Select Members.
+Then, select the "Managed Identity" radio button and click "+ Select Members".
 Select the managed identity you create in step 1.
-Then select 'Review and Assign' twice.
+Then select "Review and Assign" twice.

 ## 4 - Generate a SAS token, and use it with Caching